Consortium for Regional & Collegiate Orchestras

 About the Work:

-The 10-minute piece for full orchestra commemorates the 75th anniversary of the the End of WWII, and the preservation of Musa Jalil's poems, The Moabit Notebook, in 1946.
+The 10-minute piece for chamber orchestra commemorates the preservation of Musa Jalil's poems, The Moabit Notebook, written in 1946.
 Musa Jalil was a famous Tatar poet and Nazi resistance fighter.
 In 1943, Jalil and his Nazi resistance group were captured by the Gestapo and sent to Moabit Prison in Berlin.
 In prison, Jalil wrote poems and became friends with his Belgian cellmate, Andre Timmermann.
 Jalil was executed by guillotine in 1944, yet Timmermann saved Jalil's poems by bringing them to the Soviet Embassy in his homeland, Belgium.
 Within a year Jalil's reputation changed from traitor to hero.
 Jalil was awarded the Hero of The Soviet Union and Lenin Prize in 1956 and 1957, respectively (Others who received the Lenin Prize are the composers, Prokofiev and Shostakovich).
-The composition centers on how in a time of extreme suffering, captivity and deprivation, beautiful art and friendship can still blossom; and perhaps it is actually human connection and his poetry which helped Jalil survive in the camp until his execution.
+The composition centers on how in a time of extreme suffering, physical weakness, captivity and deprivation, beautiful art and friendship can still blossom; and perhaps it is actually human connection and his poetry which helped Jalil survive in the camp until his execution.